Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 # Known Limitations

 - Does not support cash market (equities, bonds, ...)
-- Does not support FX swaps and inflation swaps
+- Does not support FX swaps
 - Does not support new flexible contracts, only existing ones

 # Frequently Asked Questions